airyhq/airy/docs/docs/getting-started/installation/aws.md

 ### Common issues

-AWS has a limit on the number of objects you create depending on your account.
+AWS has a limit on the number of objects you can create depending on your account.

 ```
 Error creating vpc:  operation error EC2: CreateVpc, https response error StatusCode: 400, RequestID: 64210ff5-9aca-4ab7-b993-3727637a59d6, api error VpcLimitExceeded: The maximum number of VPCs has been reached.